-Math requirements may vary depending upon the program and transfer institution.

-One year of general chemistry and one year of general physics (PHY 201 or 202) is usually required for physical therapy majors but not for occupational therapy majors.

-Some institutions (i.e., NIU) require BIO 123 Intro to Botany in addition to BIO 105 and 131.
+- Math requirements may vary depending upon the program and transfer institution. - One year of general chemistry and one year of general physics (PHY 201 or 202) is usually required for physical therapy majors but not for occupational therapy majors. - Some institutions require BIO 123 Intro to Botany in addition to BIO 105 and 131.